TrainWeb.org Facebook Page

 Map: Ba 42 D 9 Topographic Maps

 The bright areas show the extent of work for the Baltimore Beltway.
-At photo center, it appears the railroad (dark line crossing the bright) does not yet have a new bridge, but the ground has been cleared for one along the railroad's northwest side.
-For reference, Sulphur Spring Road is the bright horizontal line near the top center, and the Harbor Tunnel Thruway is the curved route near the bottom.
+It appears the railroad (dark line crossing the bright at photo center) does not yet have a new bridge, but the ground has been cleared for one along the railroad's northwest side.
+For reference, Sulphur Spring Road is the thin, bright, horizontal line near the top center, and the Harbor Tunnel Thruway is the curved route near the bottom.
 The Beltway's Hollins Ferry Road figure-8 exit ramps are taking shape between the Thruway and railroad.

 Baltimore Beltway